Karobwe/devchallenges-my-team-page/README.md

 I tried to integrate SASS for easy CSS organization/maintenance.
 I choose Symfony's Webpack Encore since I already used it in Symfony app, and wanted to see how to use it in non-Symfony environment.

 And this is where the most issues I meet were from.
 Especially Encore's files hashing on production.
 I didn't find how to use them without Twig helpers tags, so I disabled hashing for now.
+Also, I left Stimulus since it come with Encore, even if I'm not using it ; to avoid breaking things.

 I want to improve using of Encore, to be able to integrate third party tools and framework/libraries via Webpack.